 Multiple teens rescued from abandoned missile silo, one critically hurt

 DENVER (KDVR) — Authorities in Colorado say multiple teenagers have been rescued from an abandoned missile silo.
-One of those teenagers has been listed in critical condition after falling roughly 40 feet.
+One of those teenagers, an 18-year-old, has been listed in critical condition after falling roughly 40 feet.

 The Arapahoe County Sheriff’s Office and several other agencies were called to the abandoned missile silo near Deer Trail, a small town located about 50 miles east of Denver, around 3:30 a.m. local time Sunday morning to rescue the teens.